Gitchegumi/ansible-playbooks/blank-template/README.md

 # Boilerplates

-This is a blank template for creating new dev enbironments with Terraform and Ansible.
+This is a blank template for creating new dev environments with Terraform and Ansible.

 [Azure VM](./setup-Azure-VM/)